mlpce/tosbindl/README.md

   ```

 ### poke (offset, n)
-  Writes byte from integer into a memory.
+  Writes a byte from an integer into a memory.

   ```
   Parameters